seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 | **S — scheduled systemic** | a DATED decision or proceeding of a regulator, legislature, court, exchange or central bank that names no single coin and governs the asset class: a bill, a rule-making deadline, an ETF decision date, a licensing regime, an exchange-wide policy | published whenever dated and sourced; **no cap, and never compressed into B's** |
 | B — scheduled macro print | a release every calendar already carries: employment, inflation, a central-bank meeting | **at most two, and only in the collapsed line unless the event lands inside 48 h** |
 | C — world event | a shock nobody scheduled: conflict, an exchange failure, a chain halt | published only when its market reaction is VISIBLE IN THE FROZEN PAYLOAD |

+**Every class prints inside ONE window: the holding window, seven days from the freeze, plus the last 24 hours for an event whose reaction the frozen payload shows** — the owner's decision of 24.09.2026.
+An event dated further out is written to the horizon store and does not print, whatever its class or its size: a central-bank meeting five weeks away printed on every run is the recycled section the owner named.

 **Class S exists because the biggest crypto catalysts of a legislative year had no home in this table, and one of them proved it.** A bill, an agency rule-making, an ETF decision date